hold-it-tight/La-tex/README.md

 **PORTUGUESE Language Academic Resources

-For Portuguese-speaking users, additional related educational materials are available through the institutional YouTube channel of UDESC's Instituto de Engenharia e Ciência da Computação (INEC/UDESC).
+For Portuguese-speaking users, additional related educational materials are available through the institutional YouTube channel of UDESC's  (INECO/UDESC), Instrumentation and Control Laboratory.
 The channel provides access to educational and academic content related to LaTeX, virtual reality (VR), engineering, computing, and other topics relevant to scientific and technical education.

 The materials can be accessed through the institutional UDESC YouTube channel: